matt-cart/website/website/content/how-i-built-this-website-(part-3).md

 ### Blog home page

-The landing page fot the `/blog` view will have three purposes.
-First, it will show an archive of all previous blog posts, showing the title, tags and summary for each post.
+The landing page for the `/blog` view will have three purposes.
+First, it will show an archive of all previous blog posts, showing the title, tags and summary for each post[^4].
 Second, it will provide a list of all the tags used on published posts, each tag will be a link to see all posts with a given tag.
 Third, the blog landing page will double as the view for browsing posts with a specific tag.
 We'll cover this in the next section.

 In order to show an archive of every post, the function associated with the `/blog` view will need to loop over every Markdown post in the `/content` directory and then parse each post's header information.
 Along the way, we'll want to keep running totals of the number of posts associated with each tag.
 This is accomplished by using a dictionary.
-The last is to sort the tags in alphabetical order (vanilla Python dictionaries are intrinsically unordered so we're using an `OrderedDict` for this) and to sort the posts by the date they were published.
+We'll sort the tags in alphabetical order (built-in Python dictionaries are intrinsically unordered so we're using an `OrderedDict` from the `collections` library to allow for sorting) and sort the posts by the date they were published.
 Below you can find the `blog_home()` function for the `/blog` view.

 ```python
 @app.route('/blog')